XY3070/glufire/README.md

 -   **Inputs**: Glutamate secretion rates from the `glu_metabolism` model, physiological parameters, and diffusion coefficients.
 -   **Outputs**: Glutamate concentrations in various compartments over time, and a neurotoxicity index.

-### `integrated_model.py`

--   **Description**: This model serves as the central integration point, combining the outputs and dynamics of the `and_gate`, `glu_metabolism`, and `diffusion_pk_neurotoxicity` models.
-It simulates the complete therapeutic process, from environmental sensing and T7 activation to glutamate production, distribution, and its impact on tumor growth and neurotoxicity.
--   **Inputs**: Outputs from the individual models and overall system parameters.
--   **Outputs**: Comprehensive simulation results including tumor volume changes, glutamate levels in all compartments, and overall therapeutic efficacy.

-### `pk_toxicity.py`

--   **Description**: This module specifically focuses on the pharmacokinetic and toxicity aspects, often used as a standalone component for detailed neurotoxicity assessment.
-It utilizes a three-compartment model to track glutamate distribution and predict potential adverse effects on the central nervous system.
--   **Inputs**: Glutamate input rates and pharmacokinetic parameters.
--   **Outputs**: Glutamate concentrations in plasma, brain, and other compartments, along with neurotoxicity indicators.

 ## ✨ Core Innovations